insert3coins/EliteDataRelay/README.md

 ### Output File Name

 You can change the name of the output file (default is `cargo.txt`).

+### Output Directory

+You can specify the folder where the output file will be saved.
+By default, it is saved in an `out` sub-folder.
+You can type a path directly or use the **Browse...** button to open a folder selection dialog.

 ## 📌 Project Roadmap